-Persistent back pain, also called chronic back pain, lasts for more than three months.
-Even if pain persists, it generally doesn't mean there's a serious underlying cause, or it can't be treated effectively.
+Persistent back pain, also called chronic back pain, is pain that lasts for more than three months.
+Even if pain persists, it generally doesn't mean there's a serious underlying cause or that it can't be treated effectively.